scribe-org/Scribe-iOS/README.md

 </p>
 -->

-### Noun Annotation
+### Word Annotation [`⇧`](#contents) <a id="word-annotation"></a>

+Scribe further annotates words in the preview bar to help users understand the context of what they're typing.
+Annotations are displayed once a user has typed a given word and pressed space or by pressing the `Scribe key` while it is selected.

+#### Nouns

-Scribe further annotates nouns in the preview bar according to the following conventions:
+Scribe annotates nouns in the preview bar according to the following conventions:

 - Feminine nouns are colored red 🟥 and marked with (F)
 - Masculine nouns are colored blue 🟦 and marked with (M)